• Skip to primary navigation

 4. Pour the wet mixture into the dry mixture and stir until well combined.

-5. Scoop the donut batter into a ziplock bag and cut a hole in the end, then pipe the batter into the pan.
-This recipe make 8 donuts.
+5. Scoop the donut batter into a plastic bag and cut a hole in the end.
+Pipe the batter into the pan, filling each slot almost to the rim.
+You should get 6 donuts.

 7. After baking the donuts, remove them from the oven and let them cool in the silicone molds for 5-10 minutes.
-Then place them on a wire cooling rack and cool to room temperature before frosting.
-They should be easy to remove form the donut pan.
+Then place them on a wire cooling rack and cool to room temperature before adding the glaze.

 9. Dip the donuts into the melted chocolate.
-Place the dipped donuts on a wire cooling rack to set.
-You can also add sprinkles, pumpkin spice or flaked salt.
+Place the dipped donuts on a wire cooling rack or a sheet of parchment paper to set.
+You can also top with sprinkles, pumpkin spice or chopped nuts.

 10. Storage: Any leftover donuts need to be stored in a sealed, air-tight container in the fridge.
 They are best eaten within 5 days.